facebook pixel Skip to Main Content

 To apply, complete the application to the Graduate School with the materials listed above, as well as transcripts from all institutions attended at the University or College level, which will demonstrate degree completion and GPA.

 Applicants who do not meet the minimum GPA requirements may be admitted under "Classified (with performance requirements, w/PR)" status.
 The conditions of acceptance will be specified on the applicant's Approval for Admission to Graduate School form.
 Students under "Classified (w/PR)" status must petition the Graduate Programs Committee for transfer to "Classified" status after a year of graduate work.
 This petition will include a recommendation from the student's Advisory Committee signed by the research advisor.
 Continuation in the Microbiology Ph.D. program is contingent upon approval of transfer to "Classified" status.
-In rare cases, the Graduate Programs Committee may grant approval for a student to remain on "Classified (w/PR)" status for a second year.
+In rare cases, the Graduate Programs Committee may approve a student to remain on "Classified (w/PR)" status for a second year.
 Any student with "Classified (w/PR)" status who has not been approved for transfer to "Classified" status by the end of his/her second year will be dismissed from the program.
 Acceptance into the Microbiology Ph.D. program must be approved by the Graduate Program Committee.

 For applicants who hold only a Bachelor's degree, acceptance into the Microbiology Ph.D. program requires a minimum of a 3.0 GPA for all undergraduate work.